kubikji2/ubuntu-essentials-install/README.md

 ### Additional features ideas

-- Add flatpack alternatives to allow a user to select between apt and flatpack [[link]](https://docs.flatpak.org/en/latest/using-flatpak.html)
+- ~~Add flatpack alternatives to allow a user to select between apt and flatpack [[link]](https://docs.flatpak.org/en/latest/using-flatpak.html)~~
+  - Rejected since most of the software is flatpack-only for the most recent releases